400 Elm St, Pembroke, MA 02359, USA

 Owned By: Wildlands Trust

 The Tucker Preserve is 78.6 acre property owned by the Wildlands Trust.
 A looping network of trails leads through the woods and across two streams, with several captivating views of the Indian Head River.
 At the western boundary, there is a large grove of hemlock.
-Peering down from the top of the ridge into the river gorge, you may find yourself enchanted with this secluded spot.
+Be sure to peer down from the top of the ridge into the river gorge: it’s an enchanting spot!
 Look for the remains of an old factory dam at the water’s edge.
+Contiguous with Luddam’s Ford Park – Pembroke and Rocky Run Conservation Area in Hanson.

 This property was donated to the Wildlands Trust in 1993 by Sidney and Harold M. Tucker.
 Because of the damp darkness of the hemlock forest, and the depth of the river valley, the Tucker Preserve is often compared to Western Massachusetts or New Hampshire.
 Stone walls reveal the property’s agricultural past.

-Several owners later, it became the domain of L. C. Waterman & Co.
-In 1860, with 12 machines in operation, it employed 8-10 people and produced to 50-60 tons of tacks per year.
-Waterman tacks were used primarily in shoes, but also in the furniture and upholstery trades, and for laying carpet.
+Tack is another word for nail.
+Waterman tacks were used primarily in shoemaking and repair, but also in the furniture and upholstery trades, for equestrian equipment, and for laying carpet.
 Historians indicate that many shoe repair shops, even in New York and Philadelphia, would only use Waterman tacks.
 The business continued to expand and thrive, and by 1875 it employed 25 people and produced 250 tons of tacks per year.

-Today, looking down from the ridge, you can see scattered remains of a concrete dam along the water’s edge.
-Scanning the course of the river, you might imagine how the power of the water behind the dam was harnessed to fuel the factory.
+Scan the course of the river, and consider how the power of the water behind the dam was harnessed to fuel the factory.
 You can probably guess where the water went in, and where it went out.
 But now, 150 years later, where has it all gone?

-In February 1886 there was an unusually heavy rain – what historians refer to as a “freshet.”
+In February 1886 there was an unusually heavy rain.
 The water rose at such speed, and to such height, that it severely damaged not only the factory but the adjacent train tracks.
-The railroad was repaired, but ceased operations in the 1930s.
 Subsequent storms in 1938 and 1954 did permanent damage to industries throughout the river valley.
 Since then, this spot has become a different world.
-It’s so quiet now – and so natural -- it’s hard to imagine it was ever any other way.
+It’s so quiet now – and so natural — it’s hard to imagine it was ever any other way.

 This is the Indian Head River, appearing more like a pond here because of the dam downstream.
 The trail continues through the woods to a second stream crossing, and this time you’ll have to make your way across flat rocks to reach the other side.
 Some days, it’s easy.
 Other days, when more water is flowing, the crossing requires precise footwork.